Notary service overview

-The JPA and MySQL Corda notary services achieve high-availability (HA) by being are made up of two components:
+The high availability JPA and deprecated MySQL Corda notary services are made up of two components:

 - The notary workers: A set of Corda nodes configured in HA notary mode.
 Each node has a separate legal identity, but shares a single notary identity.
 These nodes are configured to work together in high-availability mode